What is PDR? Paintless Dent Repair vs. Traditional Repair

 TIME

-PDR: Hours to a couple of days.
+PDR: Hours to a few days.

 PAINT & RESALE VALUE